 Where to find professional help

 If you try to discontinue or cut back on the use of opioids on your own after a period of dependence, you may run into problems.
 In fact, it is dangerous to attempt to do so on your own.
 You need professional help.
-Roxicet rehab on Long Island involves a combination of detoxification, counseling, medication and group support.
+Roxicet rehab in Long Island involves a combination of detoxification, counseling, medication, and group support.

-As a first step in treating opioid abuse disorders, many treatment centers offer a detox program.
+As a first step in treating opioid abuse disorders or any other drug abuse, many addiction treatment centers offer a detox program.
 This helps to gradually cleanse the body of Percocet and other forms of opiates that may have been used in combination.
 Under this controlled environment, you get all the support needed to remain in recovery and to avoid possible future relapse.

 Find Long Island Percocet Detox Centers